Shopify/polaris/polaris.shopify.com/content/foundations/design/icons/index.md

 - Inline with text to add clarity
 - To direct attention to something the merchant can take action on

-To browse a list of all available icons, visit the [polaris-icons](https://polaris-icons.shopify.com/) site.
+To browse all available icons, visit the [Icons library](https://polaris.shopify.com/icons).

----

 ## System icons